blinkhealth/go-config-yourself/pkg/crypto/password/README.md

 The Password provider encrypts values with a key derived from a user-defined password using [golang.org/x/crypto/scrypt](https://godoc.org/golang.org/x/crypto/scrypt).
 The values are encrypted using AES in GCM mode.

+## A note on password security

+Passwords are checked with [muesli/crunchy](github.com/muesli/crunchy) unless `--allow-insecure-passwords` is provided, which disables all checks.
+Regardless, you should **ensure a password with appropriate complexity is selected for your use case!**

 ## Example

 ```yaml